coruscating/codenames/README.md

 Codenames
 =========

-A web-based implementation of [Codenames](https://boardgamegeek.com/boardgame/178900/codenames).
+A web-based implementation of [Codenames](https://boardgamegeek.com/boardgame/178900/codenames) written with Meteor.
 Personal use only, no copyright infringement intended.

 ![screenshot](screenshot.png)